 Starting at $40 per consultation, DoctoronDemand gives individuals the ability to video chat with board-certified physicians and psychologists to have your health questions answered and in some cases even receive a written prescription.

 Microsoft HealthVault is a free online service and mobile app that stores your up-to-date medical records and allows you to share them with doctors and others who you’ve authorized.
-It allows you to input your medical data manually as well as automatically upload data collected from your electronic medical devices, fitness apps and trackers, even your Wi-Fi connected bathroom scale.
+It gives you the ability to upload data compiled from various medical trackers and sensors, including smart devices and fitness wearables, as well as manually enter other health indicators.

 The convenience of texting your friends and coworkers has also made its way to your doctor.
 With PingMD (free for patients) you can check in with your doctor and even send them picture messages through a secure HIPAA-compliant messaging app created for easy communication between patients and healthcare professionals.
-Through this platform your doctor can track your symptoms, check in on your recovery progress, ask follow-up questions, and even collaborate with other doctors for advice.
+This secure application gives your doctor the ability to ask questions, follow through regarding troubling symptoms or recovery, and confer with additional doctors and specialists regarding your case.

 6. Increased Access To Real-Time Health Stats